 Fenor Bog is a fen bog located beside the Church in the village of Fenor.
-Car park located just behind the Church, when in the car park be sure to look at the beautiful carving in the Church Graveyard by John Hayes, Special Branch Carvings.
+Car park located just behind the Church, when in the car park take a look at the beautiful carving in the Church grounds by John Hayes, Special Branch Carvers.
 You can stop for refreshments at nearby Ní Bhriaín Café.

+A lovely attraction to visit is Lafcadio Hearn Japanese Gardens.
 These beautiful gardens depict the life Patrick Lafcadio Hearn (Koizumi Yakumo), who grew up in Ireland and travelled to several parts of the world.
-Follow his life’s journey through the Victorian Garden, the American Garden, the Greek garden and finally the Japanese gardens.
 The gardens are a place of peace and beauty.

 Nearby is the beautiful Mount Congreve Gardens and is well worth a visit.
 It features one of the largest collections of plants in Ireland as well as a visitor centre and cafe.

 From Bonmahon travelling west the first cove is Ballydowane which has a beautiful beach and is ideally suited for walking and sunbathing.
 It is very popular for fishing also.

 Continuing on and taking a left turn you will come to Ballyvooney Cove, where the Cirolo Morus was wrecked in 1926.